Loading...

 Issues teams running this template most often surface in practice:

-The issue description is too vague to show what actually happened.
+The incident summary is too vague to show what policy was violated.

-The corrective action is written as a warning only, with no concrete expectations or deadline.
+The corrective action is written as a warning only and does not state the required improvement.

 Common use cases